dbmi-bgm/cgap-pipeline/docs/wgs-step-comhet.rst

 The impact of a compound heterozygous pair is determined as below:

-    1. If the VEP impact of both variants are HIGH ('H') or MODERATE ('M') or spliceAI score >0.8 ('S') or Clinvar Pathogenic or Likely Pathogenic ('C'), the impact of the pair is STRONG_PAIR.
+    1. If the VEP impact of both variants are HIGH ('H') or MODERATE ('M') or spliceAI score >0.8 ('S') or ClinVar Pathogenic or Likely Pathogenic ('C'), the impact of the pair is STRONG_PAIR.

     2. If one of the variants are H, M, S or C, the impact of the pair is MEDIUM_PAIR.